Posted on Leave a comment

 Who Should Choose Ceremonial Matcha?

-• People sensitive to caffeine or bitterness
+• People sensitive to bitterness

 • Anyone drinking matcha daily

-• Matcha purists who enjoy it plain
+• People who enjoy matcha plain

 When Culinary Matcha Is Totally Fine